 Smoking is not permitted in the auditoriums, classrooms, lecture rooms, dining hall, residence halls, gymnasia, or any other buildings at Jackson State University.
+Smoking is also prohibited on the Gibbs-Green Plaza and during any University sponsored outdoor event hosted on University property.
 Participation in this act is subject to University disciplinary action.

-SOLICITATION - VENDORS
+SOLICITATION - OUTSIDE VENDORS